checkout/checkout-3ds-sdk-ios/README.md

 ## Installation

+We've done our best to support the most common distribution methods on iOS.
+We are in strong favour of [SPM](#Swift-Package-Manager) (Swift Package Manager) but if for any reason this doesn't work for you, we also support [Cocoapods](#Cocoapods).

+### Swift Package Manager
+[Swift Package Manager](https://swift.org/package-manager/) integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.
+It should work out of the box on latest Xcode projects since Xcode 11 and has had a lot of community support, seeing huge adoption over the recent years.
+This is our preferred distribution method for Frames iOS and is the easiest one to integrate, keep updated and build around.

+If you've never used it before, get started with Apple's step by step guide into [adding package dependencies to your app](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) .

+- Checkout3DS Package URL (https://github.com/checkout/checkout-3ds-sdk-ios) with exact version `3.2.0`
+- CheckoutLoggerKit Package URL (https://github.com/checkout/checkout-event-logger-ios-framework) with exact version `1.2.4`

 ### CocoaPods
 [CocoaPods](http://cocoapods.org) is the traditional dependency manager for Apple projects.
 We still support it, but we're not always able to validate all its peculiar ways.